 Core Group Guide

+A Core Group (CG) is a group of 3-5 individuals who meet together for intentional discipleship around the Core Values of Know and Love God, Love one another, Make Disciples.
+In this confidential, same-gender, safe environment people can grow in their love relationship with God and in love toward one another through obedience to Christ and sharing of His Word together.
+New Lifegroup members will join an existing Core Group.
+If a group consistently has 6 members, the Core Group multiplies into two groups.
 While a discipleship group like this could take different forms, our Core Groups follow a simple and reproducible model that is driven by our three Core Values.
 The format we follow fits the acronym CALL (Connect, Accountability, Learn it, Live it).
 With the Core Values in mind, this approach helps us experience and grow in Jesus as we do life together.
 If you are going to be facilitating a Core Group or are training others to facilitate a Core Group meeting, check out our Core Group Facilitator’s Training!

+To grow in our love relationship with God together, we must have the opportunity to know each other deeply.
+At your first meeting, each person should spend up to 10 minutes sharing a few significant parts of their life journey (family of origin, significant others, faith background).
+The Core Group Facilitator (CGF) should go first to set the tone for honest sharing in the group.
+Minister to one another through prayer and encouragement after each person shares.
+Example: Share three high points and three low points that have shaped your journey so far.
 Set the expectation for future meetings by sharing the three values that will guide each meeting time (see What is a Core Group) and how you will use CALL to structure the time.
 Also cast vision for what will help the group be successful: consistent meetings, a growth mindset, and ministering to one another.
 This will require each member to be committed, teachable, and vulnerable.
+Do not force anyone to share what they don’t want to, but refer back to the vision as a reminder when needed.
 You should also stress that the group is confidential so long as there is not life-threatening information shared.
+If something comes up, contact your Lifegroup Leader immediately.

 1. Connect